EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-12.md

 - **Theme:** Lock down the EX3 release by polishing every externally facing surface—pagination, ETags, docs, automation—and show how the same contracts plug into FastMCP so tools can call your API hands-free.

 ## Session Story
 You enter Session 12 with a production-shaped stack: FastAPI + Postgres + Redis + background workers + Streamlit/React surfaces and security controls.
-The only things left are *finish-line polish*—making responses deterministic, documenting them rigorously, and proving automation + tooling are airtight so EX3 demos impress external reviewers.
-This meeting plays the role of a “release engineering sprint”: align the REST contract with CSV + pagination, add caching clues, run every lint/test/doc tool, and mirror the contract via FastMCP so assistants and future copilots can call the service without custom glue.
+Now it is about finish-line polish—make responses deterministic, document them rigorously, and prove automation + tooling are airtight so EX3 demos impress external reviewers.
+This meeting is a release-engineering sprint: align the REST contract with CSV + pagination, add caching clues, run every lint/test/doc tool, and mirror the contract via FastMCP so assistants can call the service without custom glue.

 ## Learning Objectives
 - Publish deterministic REST responses with pagination, CSV export, and OpenAPI examples that mirror your clients.